Go dancing with Lady Luck in the Randomonium Hearthstone Tavern Brawl

-Randomness exists in varying degrees in most Tavern Brawls.
-This week, the Hearthstone team took it up to 11.
+Randomness exists in varying degrees in most Tavern Brawls, but this week, the Hearthstone team took the randomness up to 11.
 The size of your card collection doesn’t matter in this Brawl, as the deck — the very random deck — is provided.
 What remains true is the RHBA (Random Hearthstone Brawl Autotext): “You’ll find everything from Legendary cards to Basic cards in your deck.
 You’ll have some class cards and some neutrals, but there are no strict ratios — it’s all random.”

 How to win the Randomonium Tavern Brawl